 Marc Prosser, Fit Small Business

 Tired of wasting time and money on leads that won’t convert?
-UpLead gives you access to over 30 million contacts and lets you build highly targeted lists using over 50 criteria, including location, job title, and even the technology each lead uses.
-Every contact email address is also verified in real-time so you won’t be wasting time on unreliable leads.
+UpLead gives you access to over 30 million B2B contacts and lets you build highly targeted lists using over 50 criteria, including location, job title, and even the technology each lead uses.
+Every contact email address is also verified in real-time so you won’t be wasting time on unreliable leads and outdated information.
 Best of all, UpLead uses this data to build rich, detailed profiles that bring your leads to life and helps you see them clearly.
-Click here for a free 7-day trial.
+They even offer a free 7-day trial so that you can try it out.
+Click here to start today.

 11. Create Website Content Specifically for Your Target Clientele